zouharvi/partial-answers-artefacts/README.md

 #### Variable Distribution

-Run `make balance` to generate overview of class distributions (in LaTeX table formatting).
+Run `make balance` to generate an overview of class distributions (in LaTeX table formatting).

 #### Feature Dependency